ChrstphrHll/npc_gen/students/Aryana Ahrendue.md

 - 1st year Protection student in Alderden
 - 5 curled horns, Brown eyes, and white skin
 - Is Youthful and Money-minded, and has Connection as their ideal
+- Speaks in a strong, direct, sustained manner

 ### Notes